ORKA-HPC/orkadistro/README.md

 ## Getting Started

-- `./setup.sh` does a clean build of the docker container.
+- `./setup.sh --init` does a clean build of the docker container.
   It also builds ROSE and orkaevolution
   (both _inside_ the docker container).
   See section `Frequent Issues` if this script fails.
+- `./setup.sh --after-pull` will do something similar to `--init` but tries to speed things up if possible.
+Due to the way docker works, this will sometimes fail.
+Try to run the script with the environment Variable `CLEAN_BUILD=1` set:
+  `CLEAN_BUILD=1 ./setup.sh --after-pull`.
 - `./run_docker.sh -r -e -q` starts the docker container and presents a shell to you running in the container.
 After you close that shell (using C-d) it suspends the container.